 PBT devices are handheld testing instruments used to determine the presence of alcohol in breath.
 The frequency with which a person on community supervision needs to report for a breath test varies depending on the individual's condition of supervision and risk level.
 Several states have 24/7 sobriety programs that require individuals to report twice daily to a designated location, approximately 12 hours apart, for testing using a PBT device.
-Although some research has documented the success of these programs,14 they have also come under scrutiny by advocacy organizations.
+Although some research has documented the success of these programs, 14 they have also come under scrutiny by advocacy organizations.
 Frequent on-site testing can be burdensome on the person on community supervision, which may disrupt employment and other obligations.
 One 24/7 sobriety program in Wyoming was subject to a recent lawsuit that argued the program amounted to unreasonable searches and seizures, among other things.15

-A A A A A A A A A A A A A A A A A A A Advantages Disadvantages Factors to Consider Provide accurate and timely results that can be used in parole and probation violation hearings.
-May lead to oversupervision concerns for using twice-daily breath testing for minimal- risk individuals.
-Cost of a PBT device can range from a couple hundred to a few thousand dollars.
-Sometimes supervision agencies charge a small fee (\$1-\$3) for breath tests to offset the costs of testing.16 In-person breathalyzer monitoring may place a burden on individuals who must take time out of their day for testing.17
+Provide accurate and timely results that can be used in parole and probation violation hearings.

+May lead to oversupervision concerns for using twice-daily breath testing for minimalrisk individuals.

+- Cost of a PBT device can range from a couple hundred to a few thousand dollars. - Sometimes supervision agencies charge a small fee (\$1-\$3) for breath tests to offset the costs of testing.16 - In-person breathalyzer monitoring may place a burden on individuals who must take time out of their day for testing.17